san601/WannaGame-Freshman-2023/Ez_flag_checker_1.md

         result.append(list_bin)
     return ''.join(result)

-# Swap 0 with O, then 1 with 0
+# Swaps 0 with O, then 1 with 0
 def func3(param):
     return param.replace("0", "O").replace("1", "0")

-# Swap 0 with 1, then O with 0
+# Swaps 0 with 1, then O with 0
 def func4(param):
     return param.replace("0", "1").replace("O", "0")

+# Each iteration, this function takes a string of 8 bit and turn it into ascii character
+# It returns the combination of those ascii character
 def func5(param):
     result = ""
     for i in range(0, len(param), 8):